Why Do We Need Warm-up? A Theoretical Perspective: Related Works

 These theoretical and practical inconsistencies highlight the need for a more sophisticated smoothness characterization that can adequately capture and explain LR warm-up dynamics.
-Since the gradient norm is problematic in the $(L_0, L_1)$-smoothness condition, a natural candidate to replace it is the function value sub-optimality, which decays monotonically and gives a direct measure of the optimization target.
+Since dependence on the gradient norm can lead to the wrong qualitative step-size prediction during early training, a natural replacement is the function-value suboptimality, which decays monotonically and gives a direct measure of the optimization target.
 We name this modified smoothness class as $(H_0, H_1)$-smoothness.
 Interestingly, a recent work by \citet{vaswani2025armijo} made a similar observation in a different context, showing that Armijo line search can achieve faster convergence than \algname{GD} with a constant step-size.
-Their analysis verifies this condition for several simple models but relies on additional assumptions from \citet{taheri2023fast}: $(i)$ bounding the gradient norm by the function sub-optimality, $(ii)$ adopting the unrealistic exponential loss, $(iii)$ assuming data separability, and $(iv)$ restricting trainability to the input layer.
-In contrast, our analysis establishes the validity of the $(H_0, H_1)$-smoothness condition under a mild regularity assumption on the weights, which can be ensured either implicitly through gradient-based optimization or explicitly via standard L2 regularization.
-Although this work is not the first to propose extending $(L_0, L_1)$-smoothness, we go beyond prior work to demonstrate the applicability of this condition when training neural networks (see Section~\ref{sec:new_smoothness}) and by establishing key properties of these functions (see \Cref{sec:more_general_class}). \footnote{A recent work \citep{liu2025theoretical} that appeared online on 09.09.2025 studies a warm-up stage using a similar condition.
+Their analysis verifies this condition for several simple models but relies on additional assumptions from \citet{taheri2023fast}: $(i)$ bounding the gradient norm by the function suboptimality, $(ii)$ adopting the unrealistic exponential loss, $(iii)$ assuming data separability, and $(iv)$ restricting trainability to the input layer.
+In contrast, our analysis establishes the validity of the $(H_0, H_1)$-smoothness condition under a mild regularity assumption on the weights, which can be ensured either explicitly through balancedness or implicitly via standard L2 regularization.
+Our work proposes a curvature-based condition tailored to the early sharpness-reduction phase and uses it to justify warm-up as a stability-speed tradeoff.\footnote{A concurrent work \citep{liu2025theoretical} studies a warm-up stage using a similar condition.
 We discuss the differences in \Cref{sec:concurrent_work}.}

-\section{The $(H_0,H_1)$-smoothness condition}
+\section{The $(H_0,H_1)$-Smoothness Condition}

-Building on our observation that function value sub-optimality is more suitable than the gradient norm to measure curvature, we will focus on the following smoothness condition.
+As an initial proof of concept, we analyze the \emph{derivative of the spectral norm of the Hessian} of a simple $1\times1\times1$ network with linear activation $\phi(x)=x$:

+over the course of the gradient flow ODE, assuming that $x,y \neq 0$.
+For this model, we provide the following result. \begin{restatable}{proposition}{propsimplenetwork} During the trajectory $(u(t),v(t))$ of gradient flow starting sufficiently close to $(0,0)$, the Hessian $H(t)$ of the loss function $f(u(t),v(t)) = (y-u(t) v(t)x)^2$, satisfies